arun-exotic/arun-exotic/README.md

 👋 Hi, I'm Arunpravin
 Writing logic by day, gaming by night, movies in between 🎮🎬

 <br>- Final year B.E.
 Computer Science and Engineering student
-<br>- Strong interest in system-level technologies, deployment, and real-world problem solving
+- Strong interest in system-level technologies, deployment, and real-world problem solving
-<br>- Skilled in C++ with hands-on experience in PC hardware and system setup
+- Skilled in C++ with hands-on experience in PC hardware and system setup
-<br>- Comfortable working on projects from hardware level to complete product deployment
+- Comfortable working on projects from hardware level to complete product deployment
-<br>- Believe in learning through building and continuous self-improvement
+- Believe in learning through building and continuous self-improvement

 ## 🌐 Socials: